Gyrfalcon

 Our smaller vessel, the Gyrfalcon is a reproduction of the Gokstad, Norway ship burial faering boat.
 She was built at the Hampton Mariner's Museum (now the North Carolina Maritime Museum) in Beaufort, NC, under the direction of Mr. Geoffrey Scofield.

-The Gyrfalcon is small enough to transport easily, and the Company often takes her overland to demonstrations and events.
-Most often, members of the Company are in attendance dressed in Viking costume, to tell people about the history of the Gyrfalcon and the history of the Gokstadt faering boat; provide information about Vikings, their history, colonization, living conditions, every day life; explain how longships fit into that history; use the faering boat to illustrate the rigging and other aspects of medieval ships; and answer whatever questions the public may have.
+The Gyrfalcon is small enough to transport easily, and the Longship Company frequently takes her overland to demonstrations and events.
+Most often, members of the Company accompanying the Gyrfalcon are dressed in Viking costume as they tell people about the history of the Gyrfalcon and the history of the Gokstadt faering boat; illustrate and provide information about Vikings, their history, colonization, living conditions, every day life; explain how longships fit into that history; use the faering boat to illustrate the rigging and other aspects of medieval ships; and answer whatever questions the public may have.

-At work parties during the winter, the Gyrfalcon is sanded and re-varnished.
-Her various parts and equipment are checked and repaired if necessary These activities generally take place at work parties scheduled once a month during the months the Sae Hrafn is out of the water when either Gyrfalcon is more needing of work than the Sae Hrafn or the weather does not permit work on the Sae Hrafn.
-During the sailing season, repairs on Gyrfalcon are made as necessary.
-Members and other interested persons participate in these work parties.
+During the winter the Gyrfalcon undergoes whatever maintenance is required, including sanding and re-varnishing if need be.
+Her various parts and equipment are checked, and repaired if necessary.
+These activities generally take place at work sessions during the months the Sae Hrafn is out of the water, and when either Gyrfalcon is more critically in need of work than the Sae Hrafn, or the weather does not permit work on the Sae Hrafn.
+Although we try to carry out as much of the maintenance as possible in the off-season, sometimes urgent or critical repairs on Gyrfalcon are done during the sailing season.
+Whenever such work is done, it is carried out by members, who are occasionally joined by other interested persons from the local boating and maritime history communities, and/or visitors who are interested in understanding more about the construction and maintenance of medieval-style lap-strake vessels.

 Gyrfalcon Stats